leangjia/blender_docs/manual/physics/fluid/type/domain/gas/noise.rst

 =========================================

 *Upres Factor* and *Resolution Divisions* are not equivalent.
-By using different combinations of these resolution settings, you can obtain a variety of different styles of smoke.
+By using different combinations of these resolution settings, you can get a variety of different styles of smoke.

 .. figure:: /images/physics_smoke_types_domain_high-resolution-comparison.jpg
    :align: center